DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 ### Metrics

-Stats on EC2s pulled out by CloudWatch by default.
+EC2 sends metrics to CW through CW agent.
 Data is sent every 5 minutes by default, or every minute if detailed monitoring is enabled.

 - `CPUUtilization` - Recorded as a percentage value that is the amount of allocated EC2 compute units that are currently in use on the instance.